kabirshhaikh/Leetcode/README.md

 -> Minimum time to make rope colorful - leetcode medium problem -> Sentence Similarity - leetcode easy problem
--> Check if an array is consecutive - leetcode easy problem
+-> Check if an array is consecutive - leetcode easy problem -> Number of pairs of string with concatenation equal to target - leetcode medium problem